wrapperband/Covid-19-RiskOfContraction/README.md

 #### Chart Key

 Blue line is real data, red extension is prediction based on 4 day doubling time and number of deaths.
+Calculated a 1.2 increase per day.

 UK   19/3/2020